What is heart failure?

 - Aldosterone Antagonists

-It is important to take them as prescribed and get your refills in a timely manner.
-Sometimes if you have symptoms, we can evaluate you urgently and determine if you need intravenous medications to prevent “fluid build-up” instead of going to the ER.
+It is important to take them as prescribed and order your refills in a timely manner.
+If you have symptoms, we can often evaluate you urgently and determine if you need intravenous medications to prevent “fluid build-up.”

-Other treatments for Heart Failure include lifestyle changes such as reducing the salt in your diet and controlling other related conditions such as sleep apnea, diabetes and chronic obstructive pulmonary disease.
+Other treatments for heart failure include lifestyle changes like reducing salt intake and controlling other related conditions such as sleep apnea, diabetes and chronic obstructive pulmonary disease.